The Cadastre now has an official application: so you can check how much a property is worth and receive notices on your mobile - How smart Technology changing lives

 This application has been created thinking about offering easy access for citizens to all their data.
 Right after authenticating, the properties you own will appear on the main screen.
 If you don’t have any, nothing will simply appear.
 If yes, you will also be able to access many aspects of each of the properties, starting with their location.

-In the same way, it is possible to access cadastral information and descriptive and graphic consultation documents each.
+In the same way, it is possible to access the cadastral information and the descriptive and graphic consultation documents of each one.
 These are official, and are also available in the Cadastre’s electronic headquarters.
 To facilitate the use of the app, it is possible to assign an alias to each property—which only the user will see—to better distinguish them.
 This will not be public, but rather replaces on a personal level the cadastral reference of each property, which is what will appear on each file on the main screen.

 A most interesting option is that it is possible to start the cartographic cadastre, locating the property on the map, as well as all its limits.
-In fact, even directions can be obtained to help reach the user in case you don’t know how to do it.
+In fact, you can even get directions to help the user get there if they don’t know how to do it.
 If you want to request a modification of said information, the procedure is the same as always, so you will have to leave the app to present documentation.

 If it is a property with unclear boundaries, within its file it will be possible to save notes and photographs that help locate the plot in the territory.
-After, A report will be generated in PDF format and it will be possible to download and save it on your mobile to have it at hand in case it is necessary.
+Afterwards, a report will be generated in PDF format and it will be possible to download it and save it to your mobile phone to have it on hand if necessary.
 You can also draw its limits freehand.
 This is all for personal use, so it will have no effect on records.

 Useful for notifications